DennisSuitters/summernote-cleaner/README.md

     ],
     cleaner:[
-        element:'.summernote', // The element you use to initialise Summernote. time:900, // Time to indicate that the Text has been Cleaned, changes the button colour. action:'both' // Options: button|both|paste
+        element:'.summernote', // The element you use to initialise Summernote. time:900, // Time to indicate that the Text has been Cleaned, Shows Notification in StatsBar. action:'both' // Options: button|both|paste
     ]
 });